brainandforce/Electrum.jl/README.md

 This package is written in pure Julia with minimal dependencies, so instead of pulling operations from established packages in other languages (such as scipy) they are implemented in this package.
-We hope that Xtal.jl can serve as a reference for both useful operations on crystal structures and well-maintained scientific software.
+We hope that Electrum.jl can serve as a reference for both useful operations on crystal structures and well-maintained scientific software.

 ## How to install

-Xtal.jl is not in the Julia package registry yet, so you'll need to install it like this:
+Electrum.jl is not in the Julia package registry yet, so you'll need to install it like this:
 ```
 (@v1.8) pkg> add https://github.com/brainandforce/Xtal.jl
 ```